About the Global Scaling Challenge

 Who can apply to the Global Scaling Challenge?

 The Global Scaling Challenge is open to any international student teams.
-To guarantee your spot, teams should reserve their place before January 20, 2024.
-Full Registration of teams is required before February 12, 2024.
+To guarantee your spot, teams should reserve their place early.
+Please visit our Important Dates page for deadlines.

-Local and International Businesses can apply with their firm scaling case involving a 21st Century Global Scaling Challenge before March 1, 2024.
+Local and international businesses can apply with their firm scaling case involving a 21st Century Global Scaling Challenge.

 Apply for the Challenge!